Arxcis/ProgMatteKompendium/0_Enumeration.md

 There is also a third rule.
 Sometimes you cannot solve a problem directly, but what you can do is translate the the problem to something we know how to solve. @example needed

+// Something about counting binary digits to solve a problem.
+// *The Rule of Counting in Two ways*

 ## 0.2 The 4 common counting situations

-You have a bag of balls numbered *1 to n* and you pick out *m* of these balls at random.
+You have a bag of balls numbered *1 to n* and you pick out *r* of these balls at random.
 There are two important questions to ask.

 1. Does the order of the balls you picked matter? (ordered/unordered)